 Unsurprisingly, the US investor was pretty well positioned, with solid returns and less volatility than most.
-Most other countries (to the exception of the Netherlands and Canada) suffered from higher volatility, as a direct function of inflation and exchange rates, Japan being the paramount example at the bottom right of the chart (as Wikipedia explains, Japan acted forcefully on its currency, with rather unfortunate consequences).
+Most other countries (to the exception of Canada) suffered from higher volatility, as a direct function of inflation and exchange rates, Japan being a paramount example at the bottom right of the chart (as Wikipedia explains, Japan acted forcefully on its currency, with rather unfortunate consequences).

 More disturbingly, let’s look at maximum drawdowns (in real terms, based on annual historical returns -no intra-year dynamics-), with the same asset allocation.

 While the US investor and a few other countries (Canada among others) had to sit tight during major crisis (oil crisis in the 70s, Internet bubble in 2002, financial crisis in 2008/09), investors in numerous other countries would have experienced much more dramatic drawdowns with drops exceeding 50%.
 In Japan and Switzerland, the situation would have been especially dire.
 It is fair to say that currency risk can double down with financial shocks and add insult to injury.